kumar-m97/learn-kubernetes/EKS-README.md

 EKS uses OIDC to map Kubernetes service account to IAM Roles.This is crucial for granting fine-grained permissions to pods (e.g., allowing a pod to access S3 or DynamoDB without exposing AWS keys).
 In simple words, if any service inside a K8S cluster wants to communicate with any AWS resource, it needs OIDC provider which connects the K8S service account to appropriate IAM roles or policies.

 **Here’s the step-by-step process to configure IAM OIDC Provider in EKS**
-1.Export Cluster Name and assign oidc_id
+1. Export Cluster Name and assign oidc_id
 _oidc_id=$(aws eks describe-cluster --name $cluster_name --query "cluster.identity.oidc.issuer" --output text | cut -d '/' -f 5)_

 2. Check if there is an IAM OIDC provider configured already